quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/sentiment-analysis-service.md

 The drafts sentiment analysis service performs sentiment analysis on messages published to the `drafts` topic and publishes sentiment values to the `drafts_sentiment` topic.

-The UI subscribes to these topics, and can then display the setiment values in the UI.
+The UI subscribes to these topics, and can then display the sentiment values in the UI.

 ## 👩‍🔬 Lab - Examine messages